 Human, not coldly clinical

-For customer service executives numbers are more important than quality of interaction.
-They can be coldly clinical and dispose off with an interaction and add to their score.
-However, when customers do get in touch with you they expect a sympathetic, human response not a “you are just one of thousands of customers” type approach.
-Agents in call centers or employees using contact center software in your business can work wonders if they adopt a human approach, show empathy, sympathize with a customer’s situation and give some positive assurance.
+For customer service, executive numbers are more important than the quality of interaction.
+They can be coldly clinical and dispose of with interaction and add to their score.
+However, when customers do get in touch with you they expect a sympathetic, human response, not a “you are just one of thousands of customers” type approach.
+Agents in call centers or employees using contact center software in your business can work wonders if they adopt a human approach, show empathy, sympathize with a customer’s situation, and give some positive assurance.
 Deliver a human, happy, satisfactory customer experience and you have a customer for life, one who will also recommend you to others and get you more business.
 Customers are human, not ticket numbers.
-40% customers appreciate and expect humanized personal touch.
+40% of customers appreciate and expect humanized personal touch.
 It pays to be nice; customers will be nice to you.
-Customers, especially regular customers, may expect some more discount or freebies.
+Customers, especially regular customers, may expect some more discounts or freebies.
 Give it and you will get a lot in return.

-Customers are fed up of dialing numbers or sending emails with no response, even to the most trivial or routine stuff.
-What customers expect is a measure of self service, through a helpful, dynamic IVR in the contact center software so that they can find answers when they need it.
-71% of customers expect some sort of self service feature.
+Customers are fed up with dialing numbers or sending emails with no response, even to the most trivial or routine stuff.
+What customers expect is a measure of self-service, through a helpful, dynamic IVR in the contact center software so that they can find answers when they need them.
+71% of customers expect some sort of self-service feature.

 The problem for businesses is that it is a gargantuan task to try and satisfy all customers all the time.
 Issues vary, personalities vary and expectations vary.
 However, business owners can filter out and arrive at several broad-based parameters that can form the basis for happy, satisfactory and warm customer services.
 The contact center software captures data and provides analytics that you can use meaningfully to work on the above expectations and define a strategy.